rafaelquintanilha/react-linechart/README.md

 ## Derived Charts

 Turns out a simple Line Chart with the right props can assume a different aspect.
-For example, setting `showPoints={true}` and `drawLines={false}` gives an awesome Scatter Plot.
+For example, setting `hideLines={true}` and `hidePoints={false}` gives an awesome Scatter Plot.

 ```javascript
 import { ScatterPlot } from 'react-linechart'